Could you introduce Loinette Capital and the financing model you offer?

 How does Loinette Capital assess and manage risks?

 Africa’s investment risk is often misrepresented and mispriced.
 The perception of risk exceeds reality.
 What we’ve found is that we can de-risk all our transactions through data-driven risk assessment, local insight, and operational partnerships.
-As lenders, we look at collateral, but we see collateral as more than the just the metal underpinning the asset.
+As lenders, we look at collateral, but we see collateral as more than just the metal underpinning the asset.
 Instead, we also see the collateral as the service network that keeps the metal productive.
 Due diligence is also key.
 Our customers are often under pressure to acquire equipment to start contracts in a very short space of time, we never do a transaction without an on-site visit.
 We meet every single customer and every single dealer.

 How do you safeguard that the equipment you finance retains value and is maintained in good condition?